 Thank you for so generously supporting the education Reed provides.
 For more information on the Annual Fund or to make your gift today visit giving.reed.edu or contact the Annual Fund at firstname.lastname@example.org.

 Reed's 100th annual commencement ceremony will take place at 11 a.m. on Monday, May 19 on the front lawn of campus.
 Weekend events include a commencement eve celebration Sunday evening and a commencement morning breakfast.
 A complete schedule is available online along with ticket information and updates at

 Please join us in celebrating the class of 2014!

 Make a gift or learn more about the Parent Fund

 Thank you for allowing us to reach you via email, our most immediate means to share news and information.
-Your email address will be used only for communications to you from Reed.
-To continue to receive parent communication, keep us up to date on your current contact information (email, phone, and/or address), or to let us know of any additional person to receive mailings, please contact Alumni & Parent Relations at 503/777-7589 or email@example.com with any questions.
+Your email address will be used only for correspondence to you from Reed.
+To continue to receive parent communication, keep us up to date on your current contact information (email, phone, and/or address).
+You can make updates to your info through our parent directory, where you can also look up other parent contact information via the Integrated Reed Information System (IRIS).
+This service has been created in response to requests from parents about how to connect with other Reed parents in their area.
+Please contact Alumni & Parent Relations at 503/777-7589 or email@example.com with any questions.